Polish PM mulls asking NATO to hold talks amid border crisis

 Many migrants are now stuck in makeshift camps in freezing weather as Poland has reinforced its border with 15,000 soldiers in addition to border guards and police.
 Most are fleeing conflict, poverty or hopelessness in Syria and Iraq and hope to reach Germany or elsewhere in western Europe.

-The reported incidents at the border are all but impossible to verify.
+The reported incidents are all but impossible to verify.
 Independent journalists face limits in Belarus and a state of emergency in Poland’s border zone prevents media from entering the area.

-Poland’s Border Guard agency said it has recorded over 33,000 illegal attempts to cross its border from Belarus so far this year, up from 120 last year.
+Poland’s Border Guard agency said it has recorded over 33,000 illegal attempts to cross the border from Belarus so far this year, up from 120 last year.
 Polish forces generally push people back across the border.
-Yet German authorities say that they have recorded more than 9,000 arrivals of migrants who have come through Belarus, apparently through Poland.
+Yet German authorities say they have recorded more than 9,000 migrants who have come through Belarus.

 Follow all AP stories on global migration at https://apnews.com.hub/migration.